 Engineer.
 (For use on IH 20.
 IH 30 and other congested roadways should be considered verify with DDE)

 Provide progress schedules meeting the requirements of Section 8.5.2 in 2014 Standard Specifications for Construction and Maintenance of Highways, Streets, and Bridges.
 (Only Required for traffic projects)

+The plans include safety milestones detailed in the TCP narrative and on specific TCP sheets and as listed below.
+These safety milestones are used to expedite the construction of specific areas of a phase or step to address potential safety concerns.

+Substantially complete Milestone 1 in XX working days.
+The disincentive/incentive for completion is $00,000per day with a maximum of XX working days for computing the credit.
+The time charges for Milestone 1 will begin once TCP is set within the defined limits shown on the plan sheets and end once PCTB/TCP is adjusted, as shown or described, in the plans.

 ITEM 100 – Preparing Right of Way:

 Do not burn trash, debris, etc. within the City limits without prior written city approval.
-(Use on all projects in any city limits)

 ITEM 105 – Removing Treated and Untreated Base and Asphalt Pavement: